 2 This requirement can imply a staggered recovery scheme based on retry functions (see also clause 5.7.5.4).

-The FDIR design should not be overly cautious, e.g. if a detected anomaly can be isolated to a specific payload or subsystem, it should not trigger a full payload switchoff or a switch to a spacecraft safe mode.

-If an FDIR function that is implemented in software is not available, a fallback mechanism shall be provided using an independent mechanism.

-The independent mechanism can be a watchdog running on a separate unit or a hardwarebased mechanism.

-The FDIR functions shall make use of the redundancy implemented on board.

-Any abnormal operational situation of the spacecraft, its subsystems, equipment or units shall be notified to or detectable by the next higher operational control instance (FDIR level).

 Failures that cannot be handled at a given level shall be handed over to the next higher operational instance, the highest instance being the ground segment.

 Failure detection, isolation and recovery activities performed onboard shall be reported in an unambiguous manner to the ground segment.